About the Neighborhood

 HISTORIC BLACK WILLIAMS PROJECT

-30 mounted signs and 10 sidewalk tiles honor the role Portland's Black community played in the complex and changing history of Williams Avenue.
+30 mounted signs and 10 sidewalk tiles honor the role Portland's Black community played in the history of the Williams Avenue district.
 These markers were designed by local artists and unveiled in 2017.
-Follow them throughout the district to learn about this important history.
+Download the exhibit map from PBOT

 PAST AND PRESENT